 2. Altruistic Suicide

 Altruistic suicide results from too much integration.
 Durkheim observed that the social customs in tribal societies and observed that people took their lives not because of their personal choice or right but as a social duty imposed upon them by the society.
 Altruistic Suicide is therefore at the polar opposite of social integration in relation to egoistic suicide.

 Altruistic suicide is expressed in three distinct forms

-In second part, Durkheim explained suicide drawing on the concept of social regulation which refers to the restraints imposed by the society on individual wants and desires.
+In second part, Durkheim explained suicide drawing on the concept of social regulation.
+It refers to the restraints imposed by the society on individual wants and desires.
 Anomic and fatalistic suicide form opposite piles in relation to the changes in the regulatory functions of society.

 3. Anomic Suicide

-According to Durkheim “anomie” refers to decline that takes place in the regulatory functions of society and social institutions during industrial development because of the weakening of social control mechanisms.
+According to Durkheim “anomie” refers to decline that takes place in the regulatory functions of society and social institutions during industrial development.
+This is because of the weakening of social control mechanisms.
 There is normlessness and regulatory limits imposed by society are absent.
 It leads to disappointment among the individuals who finally commit suicide.

 4. Fatalistic Suicide

 Fatalism signifies a suicide due to an excess of social regulation.
 It occurs because of an overly developed system of control over the individuals.
 Fatalistic Suicide was prevalent in slave society